ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 **Narrow (Mobile) Design:**

-![Narrow about sketch, before clicking hamburger](about-final-narrow-1.jpeg)
+![Narrow about sketch, before clicking hamburger](about-final-narrow-1.jpeg) This is a sketch of what our narrow screen website looks like before the hamburger menu is clicked.
-![Narrow about sketch, after clicking hamburger](about-final-narrow-2.jpeg)
+![Narrow about sketch, after clicking hamburger](about-final-narrow-2.jpeg) When a user clicks on the hamburger menu, it drops down and covers the content behind it.
+It also makes the content a bit darker in order to help the user focus their attention strictly on the hamburger menu.
-![Narrow brothers sketch, before clicking modal](brothers-final-narrow-1.jpeg)
+![Narrow brothers sketch, before clicking modal](brothers-final-narrow-1.jpeg) This is a sketch of what our narrow screen website looks like before a picture of one of the brothers is clicked on.
-![Narrow brothers sketch, after clicking modal](brothers-final-narrow-2.jpeg)
+![Narrow brothers sketch, after clicking modal](brothers-final-narrow-2.jpeg) After a picture of a borther is clicied, a quote of theirs appears and covers the other images in the background.
+Similar to the hamburger menu, when the quote appears, the background is darkened to help the user focus on the quote.
+This design makes good use of the space, as every picture is paired with important information that comes directly from the brothers.
 ![Narrow events sketch](events-final-narrow.jpeg)
+The events page covers both alumni and brotherhood events, which is important for students interested in the fraternity to know about.
+We have a good mixture of pictures and text in order to keep the user engaged despite the lack of interactivity.
 ![Narrow values sketch](values-final-narrow.jpeg)
+Our values page contains our carousel, where users can look through images of the fraternity brothers participating in their philanthropy.

 **Wide (Wide) Design:**